At least 20 people were killed and 56 injured in attack targeting police headquarters in country’s northwest.

 |Drone attacks have continued in Pakistan’s northwest amid the worst flooding in the country’s history [Reuters]|

-A roadside bomb is reported to have killed at least 10 people and wounded four in Pakistan’s Kurram tribal region on the Afghan border.
+Further north, a roadside bomb killed at least 10 people and wounded four in Pakistan’s Kurram tribal region on the Afghan border.

-Thursday’s explosion happened in Palaseen village, about 65km northeast of the region’s main town, Parachinar, a government official said.
+The explosion occured in Palaseen village, about 65km northeast of the region’s main town, Parachinar, a government official said.

 Hamid Khan, a deputy administrator of the region, said: “It was a remote-controlled bomb, which was detonated as soon as a passenger van got there.
 Those killed were all civilians.”